-Vice-President: Isabel Mujia The Honors Club is recognized by the Student Government Association and must conform to its guidelines.
+Student Government Association and must conform to its guidelines.
 The Honors Club is open to all William Paterson University students with an interest in the Honors College.
 Members need not be members of the Honors College to join the club.
-The Honors Club is a social and service organization that plans events, community service projects, and outings for Honors students.
-The Honors Club has access to Student Government Association (SGA) funds and plans social and educational weekend trips to places such as Montreal and Washington, D.C.

-UNIVERSITY HONORS COLLEGE REQUIREMENTS
+UNIVERSITY HONORS COLLEGE REOUIREMENTS